 This element, of type xsd: NCName, is the name of the variable and allows the concept represented by this variable to be used in assertions.
-The name of each variable MUST be unique within the list of variables declared in the containing guarantee description term.
+The name of each variable MUST be unique within the variable set.

 /wsag: Variable/@wsag: Metric